Learn about balanced comparison with multiple concepts. |

 Note: The contributors should be balanced across the studies.

-Second study (3 Concept setup v1b)
+Second study (3 Concept setup version 1b)

 Explanation: